-Don’t worry be happy and without stress.
-There is declining stress in the EU as measured by the ECB Composite Index of Systematic Stress (CISS).
-While there is a big disclaimer with the ECB risk dashboard that this is not a early warning system, the declining trend tell a story of stability.
+Don’t worry, be happy and without stress.
+The ECB Composite Index of Systematic Stress (CISS) measures declining stress in the EU.
+While there is a big disclaimer with the ECB risk dashboard that this is not an early warning system, the declining trend tells a story of stability.

-This index serves as a European equivalent of the stress indicators that are used by the Federal Reserve Banks; however, there is a greater emphasis on cross-claims country claims, flows, and banking risks.
-The CISS numbers tell us that Euro area stress has been less volatile and reaching all time lows after spiking during the BREXIT vote.
+This index serves as a European equivalent of the stress indicators used by the Federal Reserve Banks; however, there is a greater emphasis on cross-claims country claims, flows, and banking risks.
+The CISS numbers tell us that Euro area stress has been less volatile and reached all-time lows after spiking during the BREXIT vote.
 The US stress indices have also been trending down in 2017.
-This down trend is consistent with EU equity volatility measures.
+This downtrend is consistent with EU equity volatility measures.

-The VSTOXX volatility index below has shown a consistent downtrend albeit there have been spikes that suggest liquidity may be at times be strained in equity markets.
+The VSTOXX volatility index below has shown a consistent downtrend, albeit there have been spikes that suggest liquidity may be strained in equity markets at times.

-The ECB should be influenced by these positive stress numbers.
+These positive stress numbers should influence the ECB.
 A tapering of bond purchases would seem natural given the current state of stress, the lowered deflationary fears, the lower unemployment in most countries, and positive growth.
 A tilt to a policy change seems appropriate.
 Unfortunately, global macro managers who often thrive on stress and market dislocations have not fully taken advantage of this less stressful environment.